onderjan/machine-check/core/machine-check/README.md

 (TODO)

-# License
+## License

-This tool and its constituent crates [machine-check](https://crates.io/crates/machine-check), [mck](https://crates.io/crates/mck), [machine-check-common](https://crates.io/crates/machine-check-common), and [machine-check-exec](https://crates.io/crates/machine-check-exec) are licensed under Apache 2.0 License or MIT License at your discretion.
+Licensed under either of Apache License, Version 2.0 or MIT license at your option.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.